qd600600/physiology-first-framework-signal-analysis/WHITEPAPER.md

 #### 6.2.1 Precision Psychiatry

-The W(t) framework enables precision psychiatry by providing quantitative physiological benchmarks for risk stratification.
+The Physiology-First Framework enables precision psychiatry by providing quantitative physiological benchmarks for risk stratification.
 Unlike traditional symptom-based approaches, the framework offers objective, continuous assessment that can detect stress accumulation before symptom manifestation.
 This early detection capability creates opportunities for preventive intervention that were previously impossible.

 The context-specific parameter benchmarks provide actionable guidance for environmental risk assessment and intervention targeting.
 The finding that workplace environments show the highest accumulation rates (α = 5.01 × 10⁻³ s⁻¹) compared to driving contexts (α = 0.30 × 10⁻³ s⁻¹) offers specific targets for organizational interventions.